Proclamation of accession of Charles III: Jersey

 The proclamation in Jersey was held at the Royal Square on 11 September.
 The States Assembly first received the proclamation at 12:00 BST, after which the Bailiff of Jersey Timothy Le Cocq mourned the death of Queen Elizabeth II and it approved 19 September, the day of her funeral, as a bank holiday.
 Le Cocq then delivered a speech in the Royal Square at 12:30 before reading out the proclamation.
 The ceremony was attended by Members of the States Assembly, officials of the Royal Court and other government departments, as well as veterans.
 A 21-gun salute took place at Glacis Field following the ceremony.

 Canada

-The proclamation in Canada took place at Rideau Hall in Ottawa on 10 September following a formal meeting of the King's Privy Council for Canada.
-Prime Minister Justin Trudeau and Governor General Mary Simon then signed the proclamation.
-It was followed by a ceremony that included herald trumpets, a 21-gun salute by the Royal Canadian Artillery and a moment of remembrance for Queen Elizabeth II.
+The proclamation of Charles as King of Canada took place at Rideau Hall, in Ottawa, on 10 September, following a formal meeting of the King's Privy Council for Canada.
+Governor General Mary Simon and Prime Minister Justin Trudeau then signed the proclamation.
+It was followed by a ceremony that included herald trumpets, a 21-gun salute by the Royal Canadian Artillery, and a moment of remembrance for Queen Elizabeth II.
 The artillery was accidentally fired before the French version of the proclamation had been read out.